 Hagit also advises companies on capital raising issues, including with respect to the publication of prospectuses and the issuance of bonds; board and committee meetings; purchase offers; compensation, options, and internal enforcement plans; shareholders’ agreements; the purchase and sale of shares; and commercial matters.

-Prior to joining Barnea, Hagit worked in several leading law firms.
+Prior to joining Barnea, Hagit worked in several leading Israeli law firms.
 In addition, she served as a teaching assistant at the Ramat Gan Academic Center Law School and at the College of Management.

 Hagit is a member of the Securities and Capital Markets Committee of the Israeli Bar.